gitrodrigues1/gitrodrigues1/README.md

 - 👀 I’m interested in Java and Back-end in general
 - 🌱 I’m currently learning Spring and it's frameworks
 - 💞️ I’m looking to collaborate on projects that includes people and makes them change their own game
-- 📫 How to reach me ...
+- 📫 How to reach me: here on github @gitrodrigues1

 <!---
 gitrodrigues1/gitrodrigues1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.